The housing market isn’t broken, it’s working perfectly as designed

 Co-CEOs, Blokable Inc.

 Housing is integral to social justice and economic opportunity, and it is the foundation for education and public health.
 In the U.S. the public sector regulates, enforces, and in some cases delivers housing in an attempt to uphold shared values and standards, address community needs, and drive economic prosperity.
 Over the past 20 years federal, state, and local governments have spent billions of dollars to provide housing stability to the under-served.
-Despite these efforts, housing access and affordability in the U.S. have fallen sharply over time, and are likely to decline further amid the coronavirus pandemic and recession.
+Despite these efforts, access and affordability in the U.S. housing market have fallen sharply over time, and are likely to decline further amid the coronavirus pandemic and recession.

 Even before Covid-19, the housing crisis threatened the economic prospects of an increasing number of Americans.
-Tragically, the impacts of housing shortages are felt most sharply at the lower rungs of the income ladder; for every 100 extremely low-income households, there are only 36 affordable rental homes on the market.
+Tragically, the impacts of housing shortages are felt most sharply at the lower rungs of the income ladder; for every 100 extremely low-income households, there are only 36 affordable rental homes on the housing market.
 Housing instability affects an ever-greater number of Americans — not only the 38 million people who live in poverty as of 2018, but the 38 million “cost-burdened” households who spend more than 30 percent of their income on housing, and the millions more who survive paycheck to paycheck.

 Public officials across the country have discovered that no amount of housing subsidy can incentivize the market to work for the benefit of their communities, or meaningfully address the housing challenges they face.
 As the nation grapples with simultaneous public health and economic crises, improving housing access and affordability means getting down to brass tacks.